About Us

 Scope 3 - Value chain emissions related to the business’s suppliers, customers and employees.
 This includes emissions from purchased goods and services, transportation, the use and disposal of your sold products and business travel and employee commuting.

-once We have teamed up with the BSI Academy to help business managers quickly re-orientate their businesses to become winners in the
+We have teamed up with the BSI Academy to help business managers quickly re-orientate their organisations to become winners in the

 RACE TO ZERO